anastasiya-udot/bank-system/README.md

 1. install mongo (globaly)
 2. npm install
 3. add myData.js file to sources (look at the myData.sample.js)
-4. if you need ti change user fields according to variant, you should add it to common/schemas.js in      USER_SCHEMA
+4. if you need to change user fields according to a variant, you should add it to common/schemas.js in      USER_SCHEMA
 5. run db/create.js as node process
 6. npm run watch
 7. npm run start